← Back to Blog

 Two parallel small fixes, neither glamorous, both shipped same day:

 1. Slim the prompt.The training-plan prompt had been sending the full diagnosis JSON including display-only fields the LLM was reasoning about but didn't need.
-Stripped down to the decision-relevant fields: input went from ~10K tokens to ~4K.
-Runtime dropped to 50-55 seconds.
-Bonus 20% cost reduction on every call.
-This bought back the margin against the 60-second ceiling.
+I trimmed it to the decision-relevant fields.
+Runtime dropped below the gateway ceiling, and the prompt got cheaper as a side effect.

 The architectural lesson: treat long-running synchronous HTTP calls as best-effort, with a polling fallback as the authoritative path.
 The 504 stopped being a failure mode and became an expected branch — fall through to polling, wait a few seconds, return the result.